 I truly appreciate the encouragement and education in all-things-radio given to me by people like Bobby Bryan, Janet Kenny, Anita Bugg, Margaret Hunt, Mike Rathke and Kate Lochte.
 WKMS will always have a very special place in my heart!

-Local host of "Morning Edition" for WEKU in Richmond, Kentucky
+Operations Manager and local host of NPR's "Morning Edition" for WEKU in Richmond, Kentucky

 I began my association with WKMS as a student intern in the mid 90's.
 Before long, I was filling in as local host of "All Things Considered" and later, hosting my own rock show, "Hard Knox & Durty Sox".
 After leaving the station for several years, I returned in 2004 as Assistant News Director and then Interim News Director.
 During these two stints at WKMS, I made many life-long friendships and met my future wife, Jen, IN the master control room at the station.
 We're now living in Lexington and I'm working at my THIRD public radio station as local host of NPR's "Morning Edition" at WEKU in Richmond, KY.
 Of those three fine stations, none compares to WKMS.
 At WKMS, there is a sense of family and kinship that I've not experienced anywhere else.
 What impresses me most about the staff at WKMS is that they not only invite you to listen - they invite you to be a PART of the whole experience by volunteering at the station: working together with the staff whether it be fundraising or a locally-produced music show.
 It's that overwhelming sense of inclusion; that feeling that you're an essential member of a family that sets WKMS apart from all the rest.